stonefl/stonefl.github.io/_posts/2015-02-20-a-quick-reference-of-markdown.md

 Header work as titles and subtiles for sections.
 To create a header, simply prefix your header text with the number of hash marks (`#`) to specify heading depth.
 For example: # Header 1, ## Header 2 and ### Header 3 will be progressively smaller headers.
 You can end your headers with any number of hashes.

+## 1.3 Block Quotes

+Markdown creates blockquotes email-style by prefixing each line with the >.
+This looks best if you decide to hard-wrap text and prefix each line with a > character, but Markdown supports just putting > before your paragraph.
+If you need to call special attention to a quote from another source, or design a pull quote for a magazine article, then Markdown's blockquote syntax will be useful.
+A blockquote is a sentence or paragraph that's been specially formatted to draw attention to the reader.
+For example:

 <tt>
 > "In a few moments he was barefoot, his stockings folded in his pockets and his canvas shoes dangling by their knotted laces over his shoulders and, picking a